 You can also use the

-build commands to download pre-built images from external resources, such as Singularity Hub, the Sylabs Container Library or Docker Hub.
+build commands to download pre-built images from external resources, such as Singularity Hub (as of April 26th 2021, Singularity Hub is a read-only archive), the Sylabs Container Library or Docker Hub.
 For instance, you can download a native Singularity image with its default name from Singularity Hub with:

 [user@holyseas02 ~]$ singularity pull shub://vsoch/hello-world 62.32 MiB / 62.32 MiB [================================] 100.00% 43.02 MiB/s 1